Lifelong Learning with Behavior Consolidation for Vehicle Routing: Lifelong Learning Router with Behavior Consolidation

 \subsection{Experience Replay for Routing}

+LLR-BC employs reservoir sampling~\citep{reservoir} to maintain a fixed-size buffer $\mathcal{B}$.
+New experiences are added directly if the memory is not full.
+Otherwise, each incoming experience replaces a randomly selected buffered experience with probability $\frac{|\mathcal{B}|}{N}$, where $|\mathcal{B}|$ is the buffer size and $N$ denotes the total number of experiences tried to add so far.
+Reservoir sampling ensures that all experiences are equally likely to be buffered while the total number of obtained experiences is increasing.

+While existing methods~\citep{li2024enhancing,feng2025lifelonglearner} take one whole problem instance of previous tasks as an experience, we consider experiences at finer granularity.
 We follow the commonly studied Markov decision process (MDP) formulation of constructive neural VRP solver~\citep{POMO,Omni,ML4VRP}, where each state corresponds to a partial solution composed of visited nodes, and an action is to select one node to visit next.
-Each experience $e=\langle s,\mathcal{P}\rangle$ consists of a state $s$ and the solver’s behavior $\mathcal{P}$ on the state $s$.
-A state $s$ represents the current partial solution for solving a problem.
-The behavior $\mathcal{P}$ is the probability distribution of selecting each node in a problem as the next visit.
-The detailed solver design, including the handling of infeasible actions and the encoding of problems and solutions, follows any underlying base neural solver used.
+In LLR-BC, each experience $e=\langle s,\mathcal{P}\rangle$ consists of a state $s$ and the solver’s behavior $\mathcal{P}$ on the state $s$.
+A state $s$ represents the current partial solution for solving an instance.
+The behavior $\mathcal{P}$ is the probability distribution of selecting each node as the next visit.
+The detailed solver design, e.g., the encoding of problems and solutions, follows the underlying base neural solver used.
 We use the probability distribution over all nodes rather than the single selected node to represent the solver’s behavior, as it captures richer information about the learned routing strategy~\citep{rusu2016policydistillation,DER}.

-To consolidate high-quality behaviors, LLR-BC buffers experiences only during the final epoch of each task.
-It employs reservoir sampling~\citep{reservoir} to maintain a balanced and fixed-size buffer $\mathcal{B}$.
-New experiences are added directly if the memory is not full; otherwise, each incoming experience replaces a randomly selected experience entry with probability $\frac{|\mathcal{B}|}{N}$, where $|\mathcal{B}|$ is the buffer size and $N$ denotes the sum of the number of experiences obtained from the final epoch of training on each previously learned task, i.e., the total number of experiences considered for buffering across all encountered tasks so far.
-Reservoir sampling ensures that all experiences are equally likely to be buffered while the total number of obtained experiences is increasing.
-At each model update step, a random set of experiences $\mathcal{E}$ is sampled from buffer $\mathcal{B}$ for behavior consolidation. \bc{A detailed discussion of the additional memory usage from the buffer can be found in Appendix~\ref{app:complexity}.}
+To consolidate high-quality behaviors, LLR-BC buffers experiences only during the final epoch of each task, when the solver is expected to be well-trained on the task.
+At each model update step, a random set of experiences $\mathcal{E}$ is sampled from buffer $\mathcal{B}$ for behavior consolidation.
+A detailed discussion of the additional memory usage from the buffer can be found in Appendix~\ref{app:complexity}.